hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 ## Panic

-It is possible to loose a Note Off in some circumstances.
-In this case, the sound generator will play the note ... for ever !
-This is why there is various messages to stop everything:
+It is possible to lose a Note Off in some circumstances.
+In this case, the sound generator will play the note ... forever !
+This is why there are various messages to stop everything:

 - **All Notes Off** for channel 0: `0xB07B00`
 - **All Sound Off** for channel 0: `0xB07800`
 - **Reset All Controllers** for channel 0: `0xB07900`

 ## Java API